Photo from Unsplash

 Seeking Lost Souls

-Our Lord sought the proximity of sinners, not because there was any affinity between His character and theirs, but because He desired to bring them back from the far country into which they had wandered.
-The straying sheep heedlessly nibbles at the grass which lies immediately in front, and so crops its way until it has wandered a great distance from the shepherd, and the rest of the flock.
+Our Lord sought out sinners, not because He had anything in common with them, but because He wanted to bring them back from the far country they had wandered into.
+A straying sheep nibbles at the grass in front of it and slowly wanders away from the shepherd and the rest of the flock.

 Is this a picture of your life?
-Have you lived only for personal gratification, drifting in thoughtlessness and unconsciousness of the dangers which threaten to destroy you?
-Then remember, that though you care not for yourself, your condition is stirring the deepest solicitude in the heart of Christ.
-Probably you will never find your way back to Him, but Christ is on your track, and He will not relinquish his quest until He has come just where you are, and has extricated you from the rocks on which you have fallen, or from the thorns in which you are entangled.
+Have you been living for personal gratification, drifting along, unaware of the dangers that threaten you?
+Even if you don’t care for yourself, your condition stirs the deepest concern in Christ’s heart.
+You may never find your way back to Him on your own, but Christ is seeking you, and He won’t stop until He reaches you, rescuing you from the rocks or the thorns where you’ve become entangled.

-The lost coin bears the image and superscription of the sovereign, once clear-cut by the mint, but it lies unused, tarnished and perhaps defaced, amidst the dust of the corner, or the chink of the floor.
-Its owner sweeps, ransacks, and explores every possible hiding-place until it is found.
-How aptly that lost coin represents the soul of man, made in the image of God, lying amid the dust of sin.
-The one hope for the sinner is the anxiety in the heart of God, who leaves no stone unturned that He may win us back.
-There is disturbance and removal, and the house of life is upset in every part, for no other reason than that we should be recovered.
+The lost coin in Jesus’ parable bears the image and inscription of the sovereign, once clearly minted, but now it lies unused, tarnished, and maybe even defaced, hidden in the dust of a corner or a crack in the floor.
+The owner sweeps and searches every possible hiding place until it is found.
+This is a fitting image of the human soul, made in the image of God but buried in the dust of sin.
+The sinner’s hope is the anxiety in God’s heart, the God who leaves no stone unturned in His search to bring us back.
+He disrupts and overturns the house of our lives, not out of cruelty, but so that we may be restored.

 Prayer